katzer/cordova-plugin-printer/README.md

 These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
 It is also possible to open the project with [Android Studio][studio] or [Xcode][xcode].

-A click on the _PRINT PAGE_ opens the native print dialog.
+A click on the _PRINT_ opens the native print dialog.

 ```javascript
 page = '<style type="text/css">...</style><body>...</body>';